echogarden-project/echogarden/docs/Development.md

 1. An issue with model training, which may need to be forwarded to the original authors.

 If the problem is serious, you can report it and we'll see what we can do.

+## Notes about licensing

+The code is currently licensed under the GPL-3, mainly due to one of its main dependencies, `eSpeak-NG`, being licensed with this license.

+In the future, I may want to re-license parts (or all) of the code to a more permissive license like MIT, if that is possible.
+If you make an external contribution, I would appreciate if you also agree to license it under the MIT license, so a future transition would be easier.